7. Teaching and Learning Support and Student Resources

 7.6.3 The AAFYEC, a sub-committee of TLQC, oversees the implementation and monitoring of academic advising across the University.
 AAO provides administrative support to the AAFYEC and is responsible for the coordination and implementation matters and arranging workshops and presentations on academic advising for students and staff.
 Moreover, all Faculties, residential halls and colleges and CEDARS are actively engaged in implementation of the academic advising system.

-7.6.4 Statistical data are collected through SLEQ-UG and SIS Advising Tools developed by AAO to measure the usage of academic advising among students.
+7.6.4 Statistical data are collected through SLEQ-UG and SIS Advising Tools developed by AAO.
 The annual SLEQ-UG survey contains a section on academic advising to gauge the use and helpfulness of the academic advising system to students.

 7.7 First year experience and academic induction